 Eventually, THPRD will add a community garden, sheltered picnic seating, play areas, and more at the site, which is located at 10139 SW 175th Ave.

 The park includes an all-season area, as well as separate fenced areas for large and small dogs.
-[Note: Large dog area is closed for winter on 11/1].
+[Note: Large dog area closes for winter on 11/3].
 Amenities include an agility area, with jump walls and weave poles.
 A paw wash and pet drinking fountain also is provided.

 PCC Rock Creek

-The park will be partitioned into a small dog paddock, a winter paddock with wood chips for use during the wet season, and a large, sloped area.
-Only the winter paddock will open initially (Sept.
-9), with the remaining areas accessible once grass matures.
+The park includes a small dog paddock, a winter paddock with wood chips for use during the wet season, and a large, sloped area.
+Only the winter paddock is open year-round, with the remaining areas open approximately April 1 to Nov.
+1 each year.

-The site will include benches, a water fountain, a concrete entry and a chain link fence.
+The site includes benches, a water fountain, a concrete entry and a chain link fence.
+Parking spots have been designated for dog park users.